-Plank bed, the latest offering from established bed-in-a-box brand Brooklyn Bedding, has borrowed from traditional sleeping habits and preferences of Eastern Asia with this dual-sided choice that they manufacture at their own facility in the United States.
+Plank bed, the latest offering from established bed-in-a-box brand Brooklyn Bedding, has borrowed from traditional sleeping habits and preferences of Eastern Asia with this dual-sided choice that is manufactured at its own facility in the United States.

 Our in-depth review of Plank mattress will give you the skinny on what’s to love about this brand that was designed with the lovers of firmer mattresses squarely in mind.
 We’ll take you through support, motion transfer, and cooling.

-If you’re inpatient for our verdict, go ahead and skip to the end.
-Otherwise stick around for our layer-by-layer analysis.
+If you’re impatient for our verdict, go ahead and skip to the end.
+Otherwise, stick around for our layer-by-layer analysis.

-- Want a firmer mattress – Harder sleeping surfaces typically offer enhanced support and minimal softness, which can be very appealing to a certain population of sleepers.
+- Folks who love firmness – Harder sleeping surfaces typically offer enhanced support and minimal softness, which can be very appealing to a certain population of sleepers.
 This brand delivers in keeping its materials extra supportive while still providing enough comfort to very gently cradle your body.

-- Like a dual-sided choice – You may know you want a harder mattress but what degree of feel works best?
+- Shoppers seeking a dual-sided choice – You may know you want a harder mattress but what degree of feel works best?
 Plank bed gives you two different feels on either side so you can choose between the Firm and Ultra Firm.

-- Sleep hot – You’ll sleep more up towards the surface of this mattress, which should let air circulate around you.
+- Sleepers who overheat – You’ll sleep more up towards the surface of this mattress, which should let air circulate around you.
 In addition, the breathable foams shouldn’t trap much heat against your body, reducing the likelihood that you’ll wake up sweaty.

-- Need extra pressure relief – There is a layer of softness that cradles your joints when lying on this mattress, and the feel offers enhanced support and spine alignment.
-However, those who are curvier or who require extra softness may prefer the feel of a plusher mattress like the Aurora or Signature from Brooklyn Bedding.
+- It doesn’t offer a lot of pressure relief – There is a layer of softness that cradles your joints when lying on this mattress, and the feel offers enhanced support and spine alignment.
+However, those who are curvier or who require extra softness may prefer the feel of a plusher mattress, like the Aurora or Signature from Brooklyn Bedding.